Kiuwan logo

 • Enforcing coding best practices, such as frequent code reviews, both manual and with automation

-Proper development governance should speed up your SDLC while facilitating better software performance.
+Effective development governance should accelerate your SDLC while enhancing software performance.
 It should also empower your team with the right tools and practices and allow for greater transparency and agility during development.
 The result is better knowledge-sharing among diverse stakeholders and a culture of trust and communication within your team.

 Deployment governance